carlosgj/ashcomm/README.md

 tried it, but there's no reason ashtech.py shouldn't run on a Windows system that has Python3 installed.

-So far, I've tested the program on a standard Z12 receiver and on a Z12-REF reference station.
-I have a micro-Z reference station and will try to test that soon.
+So far, I've tested the program on a standard Z12 receiver, a Z12-REF reference station, and a micro-Z reference station.

 At present, the program is limited to streaming data from the receiver and converting it to RINEX observation files.
 I want to add the ability